 The Goodbudget team

-Becky does a little bit of everything.
-She works with the techies behind all the coding magic to make our software the best it can be.
+From answering customer emails to managing new projects, Becky's done it all!
+Now, she designs the app to make it easier for Goodbudgeters to use.
 One look at her envelopes and you'll see a lot of money for ice cream.
 Mmm, ice cream.

 Lauren is our go-to developer.
 She’s the one who writes the code for the apps that run on your phone… and so much more!
 What’s her favorite Envelope?
 Her travel Envelope that she uses to visit friends around the world.